rita-o/dMRSI/README.md

 Instructions:
 1. Open the relevant script based on your dataset.
 2. Review and customize the parameters at the beginning of the script to suit your experimental setup and processing needs.
-3. Run the entire script** for full pipeline execution,
+3. Run the entire script (not advisable) for full pipeline execution,
    or
    Run individual steps (e.g., `StepX`) if you want more control or are rerunning specific stages.